openebs-archive/openebs-docs/docs/storagepolicies.md

 ```

-### Storage Class Policy
+### Volume File System Type Policy

-You can specify a storage class policy where you can specify the capacity and file system type.
+You can specify a storage class policy where you can specify the file system type.
 By default, OpenEBS comes with ext4 file system.
 However, you can also use the xfs file system.

 Following is a sample setting.